Childhoo/Chen_Matcher/README.md

 Output: feature file and raw feature matching results.

 The important arguments for run the command line are:
--image_directory (dir where images are stored) -base_directory (dir when result files [detected features and descriptor, matching files] should be stored) -img_suffix_type (img format, e.g., .jpg, .tif)
+- image_directory (dir where images are stored)
+- base_directory (dir when result files [detected features and descriptor, matching files] should be stored)
+- img_suffix_type (img format, e.g., .jpg, .tif)

 ## run networks to extract features and descriptors, and then match